Cardinal Tagle: The youthful 67-year-old emerging as a favourite to be the next pope

 Filipino Cardinal Luis Antonio Tagle likes to be called by his nickname ‘Chito’

-Cardinal Luis Antonio Tagle shares more than just a warm smile and infectious laugh with the late Pope Francis.
+Cardinal Luis Antonio Tagle shares more than just a warm smile and infectious laugh with Pope Francis.

-Like his Argentinian predecessor, Tagle hails from outside Europe's traditional Catholic power base, bringing a fresh perspective to the Vatican.
-As cardinals convene this Wednesday for the secret conclave to elect the next pope, some believe Tagle's similarities to Francis could position him as a frontrunner.
+Like the late Argentinian pontiff, Tagle hails from outside Europe’s traditional Catholic power base, bringing a fresh perspective to the Vatican.
+As cardinals convene on Wednesday for the secret conclave to elect the next pope, some believe Tagle’s similarities to Francis could position him as a frontrunner.

-According to the bookmakers, Tagle is currently second favourite to be the next pope, with 5-2 odds.
-Just behind Vatican Cardinal Secretary of State Pietro Paroli.
+According to the bookmakers, Tagle is currently the second favourite to be the next pope, at odds of 5-2, just behind Cardinal Pietro Parolin, the Vatican’s secretary of state.

 Tagle, who looks younger than his 67 years and likes to be called by his diminutive nickname “Chito”, has headed the Vatican’s Dicastery for Evangelization, effectively the Church’s missionary arm, for the past five years.
 That position gave him enormous influence over national churches in developing countries.

-While 67 is sunset age in many organisations, it is considered young in the Vatican, because few cardinals want a very long pontificate.
+While 67 is a sunset age in many organisations, it is considered young in the Vatican because few cardinals want a very long pontificate.

-Choosing Tagle could signal a clear intention to continue Francis' progressive path, embracing a more open and modern Church.
-His potential election would indicate a rejection of candidates who might reverse some of Francis' reforms, reassuring the world's 1.4 billion Catholics of the Church's continued trajectory.
+Choosing Tagle could signal a clear intention to continue the progressive path of Francis, embracing a more open and modern Church.
+His potential election would indicate a rejection of candidates who might reverse some of Francis’s reforms, reassuring the world’s 1.4 billion Catholics of the Church’s continued trajectory.

-The conclave's decision will undoubtedly shape the future of the Catholic Church, and the world watches with bated breath.

-If Tagle were elected, it would also likely signal to the world's 1.4 billion Catholics that the cardinals want to go forward with Francis' vision of generally opening up the Church to the modern world by not choosing a man who might roll back some of the late pope's reforms.

 It would also mean his fellow cardinals had shrugged off question marks over his management abilities.